mikerenfro/ou-vrp-ci-landscape/ci-landscape-the-people.markdown

 :::

 ::: notes
-I've not attended any Linux Clusters Institute training, but it's regarded as some of the best training for your systems-facing people to level up their HPC administration skills.
+I've only attended one Linux Clusters Institute workshop as a last-minute substitute instructor, but it's regarded as some of the best training for your systems-facing people to level up their HPC administration skills.
 Every time there's a new LCI workshop, I see a new batch of people join SIGHPC SysPros all in a bunch.
 :::

 # Strategy- and Policy-Facing